-Courses that cannot be used toward a credit-bearing program If a proposed course cannot be used toward a credit-bearing program (SR 3.1.1.1), , then final approval of the course is conducted pursuant to the Rules of the College of the originating educational unit and does not require approval above the level of the College.
+Courses that cannot be used toward a credit-bearing program If a proposed course cannot be used toward a credit-bearing program (SR 3.1.2), , then final approval of the course is conducted pursuant to the Rules of the College of the originating educational unit and does not require approval above the level of the College.
 The College Rules may further delegate responsibility to department or program faculties (GR VII.E.1-6).
 If the originating educational unit is not administratively housed in a college, then the department chair or director shall forward the proposal to the appropriate Academic Council, pursuant to SR 3.2.4.3.2.1 below.
 [US: 9/9/2013]

-Approval by the educational unit faculty
+Approval by the Faculty of Record

-[US: 5/7/2012]
+[US: 5/7/2012; 11/13/2023]